 Colchicine is a commonly used anti-inflammatory treatment.
 Inflammation is a key component of severe COVID-19 and can lead to lung damage, the need for mechanical ventilation and death.

-The drug is well understood, inexpensive and widely available, and it will take several months to find out whether it has benefits for the trial’s patients.
+The drug is well understood, inexpensive and widely available, which made it a good candidate for the trial.

 Professor Peter Horby said:

 If it works it would be another COVID-19 treatment that could be used immediately worldwide, even in the poorest countries.

 Azithromycin is a widely-used antibiotic that also reduces inflammation, a key feature of severe COVID-19.

 In December 2020, the RECOVERY team released preliminary results showing it has no effect on clinical outcomes in COVID-19.

 Azithromycin has been widely used to treat COVID patients because of its theoretical potential to reduce lung inflammation.